open-zaak/open-notificaties/docs/api/index.rst

 Deviation from the standards
 ----------------------------

-While Open Notificaties supports above mentioned standards it also provides extra features, which can enrich the client experience.
+While Open Notificaties supports above mentioned standard it also provides extra features, which can enrich the client experience.
 The full list of them is documented :ref:`here <api_experimental>`.

 Reference